• Skip to main content

 #7.
 Stay cool

-With their large fans, Assault Bikes move the air around you, which could help you stay cooler.
+Assault Bikes have large fans.
+These fans move the air around you, which can help you stay cooler.

 #8.
 Strengthen your heart

-Strengthening your heart can lower your heart rate naturally.
+Strengthening your heart can naturally lower your heart rate.

 Here’s how: When you strengthen your heart, your heart muscle becomes stronger and can pump blood more effectively.